Who do you say Jesus is? Do you agree with Peter?

 1. What does it mean to believe that Jesus is the Christ?
 How should that belief impact our lives?

-2. Are there ways that we can be sure that our belief in Jesus as the Christ is genuine and not just lip service?
+2. Are there ways that we can be sure that our expressions of belief in Jesus as the Christ are genuine and not just lip service?

 3. By using examples like that of Italian Christians (who declared that Jesus rather than Mussolini was their ultimate leader), can we successfully challenge Christ-followers to fully live out their stated belief in Jesus?